gurul/slideflow1/README.md

 - 📌 **Slide-Aware Transcript Tagging**
   Transcripts are segmented by slide (e.g., `Slide 1:`, `Slide 2:`) to preserve contextual clarity.

-- 💬 **AI Chatbot Feedback**
-  A built-in AI coach reads your transcript and provides helpful suggestions, summaries, and performance tips in real time.

 - 📤 **Export Options**
   Download transcripts as `.txt` or `.md` files for future reference or review.